This feature allows you to view your educational path, if you enrolled in previous years

 Knowledge and understanding

 Understanding the Ethical Hacking concepts and scope.
-Namelly, Casing the Establishment: the hacking techniques used to enumerate the targets completely.
+Casing the Establishment: the hacking techniques used to enumerate the targets completely.
 Endpoint and Server Hacking: the ultimate goals of any hacker including Advanced Persistent Threats.
-Infrastructure hacking: the way hackers attack the equipments our systems connect to.
+Infrastructure hacking: the way hackers attack the equipment our systems connect to.
 Application and Data Hacking: attacks to web/databases world as well as mobile hacking techniques.
 The countermeasures that can be used to hinder hackers' activities on the subsystems considered.
 Penetration testing execution standards.

 Application of knowledge and understanding

 At the end of the course, students will have the ability to analyze complex cybersystems and gain a better understanding of the target organization's vulnerabilities.
-Produce report in a manner that provides the most value to the target organization executives.
+Produce reports in a manner that provides the most value to the target organization executives.

 Wisdom of judgement

-Students develop the ability to plan ethical hacking activities in a way that do not violate current applicable law.
+Students develop the ability to plan ethical hacking activities in a way that does not violate current applicable law.
 Ability to follow a code of ethical conduct and provide assurance of good intentions in conducting systems penetration testing activities.

 Communicative Capabilities